The64thGamer/cheeseepedia/content/9tjtbnjtuv1jxste/content.md

 #### August

 - Whiteco requested a retrofitted overlay of Daniel and the Dixie Diggers with Jethro P. Hogg with their original characters, the first original show exclusive to Celebration Station since the creation of W.O.O.F.
 Radio in 1982.
-The project's working title was initially referred to as "Paw Patrol" (*in no relation to the animated series of the same name*).{{< cite 4 >}}
+The project's working title was initially referred to as "Paw Patrol" (*in no relation to the animated series of the same name*).[4]

 #### Late 93